pip-webui/pip-webui-tutorial/step4/Readme.md

 ### Include compiled HTML templates

-Add reference to **./temp/pip-webui-sample-html.js** file that contains html pages compiled into javascript templates.
+Open **build.conf.js** and add reference to **./temp/pip-webui-sample-html.js** file that contains html pages compiled into javascript templates.
 Later this step can be removed and done automatically.

 ```javascript